-Clinical Program Phase 1 Phase 2 Phase 3 Regulatory Review ^(h) 2023 Events to Date Select Upcoming Milestones Ophthalmolog y EYLEA HD (aflibercept) 8 mg ^(a) -RVO -wAMD and DME (EU and Japan) -Approved by U.S. Food and Drug Administration ("FDA") for wAMD, DME, and DR -Reported positive two- year data from Phase 3 studies in wAMD and DME -European Commission ("EC") and Japan's Ministry of Health, Labour and Welfare ("MHLW") decision on regulatory submissions for wAMD and DME (first half 2024) EYLEA (aflibercept) -Approved by FDA for ROP I mmunology & Inflan nmation Dupixent (dupilumab) Antibody to IL-4R alpha subunit Ulcerative colitisEosinophilic gastroenteritis (Phase 2/3) -EoE in pediatrics ^(c) -Chronic obstructive pulmonary disease ("COPD") ^(d) -Bullous pemphigoid ^(c) -Chronic spontaneous urticaria ("CSU") -Chronic pruritus of unknown origin -EoE in pediatrics (1-11 years of age) (U.S.) -CSU in adults and adolescents (Japan) -Approved by EC for atopic dermatitis in pediatrics (6 months-5 years of age) -Approved by MHLW for atopic dermatitis in pediatrics and adolescents (6 months-14 years of age) -Approved by EC for EoE in adults and adolescents -Approved by MHLW for prurigo nodularis -Reported that Phase 3 trial in COPD with evidence of type 2 inflammation met its primary and all key secondary endpoints; presented at 2023 American Thoracic Society International Conference and published in New England Journal of Medicine -FDA decision on supplemental Biologics License Application ("sBLA") for EoE in pediatrics (target action date of January 31, 2024) -Submit regulatory application in the EU for EoE in pediatrics (fourth quarter 2023) -Interim analysis from replicate Phase 3 trial in COPD (fourth quarter 2023) -MHLW decision on regulatory submission for CSU in adults and adolescents (first half 2024) -Report results from ongoing Phase 3 trial in CSU (in biologic-naïve patients) (fourth quarter 2024)
+Clinical Program Phase 2 Phase 3 Regulatory Review ^(h) 2024 Events to Date Select Upcoming Milestones Oph thalmology EYLEA HD (aflibercept) 8 mg ^(a) -RVO -Two-year data for wAMD and DME (U.S.) -Approved by European Commission ("EC") and Japan's Ministry of Health, Labour and Welfare ("MHLW") for wAMD and DME -Initiate Phase 3 study in RVO (second half 2024) to enable U.S. Food and Drug Administration ("FDA") submission -FDA decision on supplemental Biologics License Application ("sBLA") with two-year data for wAMD and DME (first half 2025) Pozelimab ^(f) (REGN3918) Antibody to C5 -Initiate Phase 3 study in combination with cemdisiran in geographic atrophy (second half 2024) Immunolog y & Inflammation Dupixent (dupilumab) ^(b) Antibody to IL-4R alpha subunit -Ulcerative colitis -Eosinophilic gastroenteritis (Phase 2/3) -Asthma in pediatrics (2-5 years of age) -Bullous pemphigoid^(c) -CSU -EoE in pediatrics (1-11 years of age) (EU) -CRSwNP in adolescents (U.S.) Approved by FDA for EoE in pediatrics (1-11 years of age) Results from Phase 3 trial in pediatrics (1-11 years of age) with EoE published in New -EC decision on regulatory submission for EoE in pediatrics (second half 2024) -FDA decision on sBLA for CRSwNP in adolescents (target action -Chronic pruritus of unknown origin -COPD with type 2 inflammatory phenotype (U.S. and Japan) -CSU in adults and adolescents (EU) England Journal of Medicine ("NEJM") -Approved by MHLW for CSU in adults and adolescents -Approved by EC for uncontrolled COPD characterized by raised blood eosinophils -Reported that Phase 3 NOTUS trial in COPD with evidence of type 2 inflammation met its primary and key secondary endpoints; results presented at 2024 American Thoracic Society International Conference and date of September 15, 2024) -FDA decision on sBLA for COPD with type 2 inflammatory phenotype (target action date of September 27, 2024) -EC decision on regulatory submission for CSU in adults and adolescents (first half 2025) -Report results from ongoing Phase 3 trial in CSU (in biologic-naïve patients) (fourth quarter 2024) -Report results from Phase 3 trial in bullous pemphigoid (second half